MarceauFillon/mfillon.github.io/_pages/resume.md

 #### CONTINUOUS INTEGRATION MONITORING WEBSITE
 > APRIL 2018 - JULY 2018 <br>
-Refactored the company's intern website which helps developers monitoring the continuous integration of their changes to the company's product.
+Refactored the company's intern website, its database and its API which helped developers monitoring the continuous integration of their changes to the company's product.

 # Academic projects